PromptAI/homepage/README_en.md

 <h2 align="center">PromptDialog： No-code User Interface for Dialogue Design and Conversational AI  </h2>

 PromptDialog is a no-code user interface built for fast dialogue design and deployment.
-It is based on <a href="https://github.com/rasaHQ/rasa" target="_blank">RASA</a>, but doesnot require specific knowledge of RASA to design and deploy chatbots.
-PromptDialog uses natural lanuage to design natual language dialogues.
+It is based on <a href="https://github.com/rasaHQ/rasa" target="_blank">RASA</a>, but does not require specific knowledge of RASA to design and deploy chatbots.
+PromptDialog uses natural language to design natural language dialogues.
 It minimizes annotation and coding efforts,  aiming for a chatbot release in a few minutes.
-PromptDialog facilitates fast debugging, allowing your team to quickly identify errors and improve your design.
-The source code of develoeped chatbots can be downloaded for local/cloud deployment and further customization.
+PromptDialog facilitates intelligent debugging, allowing your team to quickly identify errors and improve your design.
+The source code of developed chatbots can be downloaded for local/cloud deployment and further customization.

 <br/>